Kxvin1/life-dashboard/docs/project-plan.md

 1. The user interacts with the Client (Browser) running the Next.js application.
 2. Requests from the Client go through Vercel (Frontend), which hosts the Next.js app and handles serving assets and routing API calls.
 3. API requests are forwarded from Vercel to the FastAPI Backend hosted on Render.
-4. The Render-hosted Backend processes the requests, interacting with the Neon PostgreSQL database for persistent data storage (user data, module data).
+4. The Render-hosted Backend processes the requests, interacting with the Railway PostgreSQL database for persistent data storage (user data, module data).

 ```text
 ┌───────────────────────────────────────────────────────────────────────────┐